-The Wet Tropics Management Authority (the Authority) and Terrain Natural Resource Management (Terrain) have opened a second round of Rainforest Aboriginal Grants of up to $15,000.
+The Wet Tropics Management Authority and Terrain NRM have opened a second round of Rainforest Aboriginal Grants of up to $15,000.

 The grants of between $5,000 and $15,000 aim to assist Traditional Owner groups in managing cultural and natural values on country.